hacks-guide/Guide-WiiU/docs/user-guide/faq.md

 ### What is Haxchi, and do I need it?

-> Haxchi is a secondary entrypoint which uses certain DS Virtual Console titles to allow for access to homebrew while being completely offline (still works with online but no connection required to launch CFW)
+> Haxchi is a secondary entry point which uses certain DS Virtual Console titles to allow for access to homebrew while being completely offline (still works with online but no connection required to launch CFW)
 >
-> Haxchi is not required, however if you want to use homebrew on your Wii U while offline you will need it.
+> Haxchi is not required, however, if you want to use homebrew on your Wii U while offline you will need it.
 It’s highly recommended as it’s more stable than the browser entry point, especially on the newest firmware.
 >
 > The cheapest DS VC games usable for  this exploit:
 Dr. Kawashima's Brain Training [PAL]\